Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Tonsils (two oval masses in the back of the throat)

 Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status.
 Generally, allergies are more common in children.
 However, a first-time occurrence can happen at any age, or recur after many years of remission.
-Allergies tend to run in families.
 Hormones, stress, smoke, perfume, or environmental irritants may also play a role in the development or severity of allergies.

 Itching and hives over most of the body